tamertplink/omada-sdn/source/onboarding/controller_windows.rst

         :width: 50%
         :align: center

 Your default web browser will lead you to https://localhost:8043, the Omada controller default url.
-If you want to access the controller from other computer, please setup the Windows firewall opened at port 8088 for http and 8043 for https.
-The http port is just for the connectivity.
-The communication is going through https.
+If you want to access the controller from other computer, please setup the Windows firewall opened at port 8043 for https.

 .. note::
     A "Your connection is not private" warning may pop up due to the self-signed private security used by the controller.
 Please choose the advanced option and accept the way of access.
 You can setup your own SSL key to remove this warning after setting.